 Many conservation-related property transactions are excluded from having to pay state and local realty transfer taxes in Pennsylvania.

-The statute also excludes certain transactions involving conservation and public access easements from taxation:
+The transfer tax statute also excludes certain transactions involving conservation and public access easements from taxation:

 The transfer tax law provides exclusions for many other types of transactions, which may or may not involve conservation, for example:

-State transfer tax law excludes certain enumerated conservation-related real estate transactions from taxation (72 P.S. § 8102-C.3(18).
-Quoting directly from the law, as amended through July 13, 2016 (by Act 84 of 2016), these excluded transactions are:
+State transfer tax law excludes certain enumerated conservation-related real estate transactions from taxation (72 P.S. § 8102-C.3(18)).[xvii]
+Quoting directly from the law, these excluded transactions are:

 (i) A transfer to a conservancy.